 Install the Check Email plugin, for testing your website’s ability to send emails.

-With its 50.000+ active downloads and a rating of 5, this plugin will reliably give you the opportunity to send a test email to check your WordPress installation and the ability of sending emails.
+With its 50.000+ active downloads and a rating of 5, this plugin will reliably give you the opportunity to send a test email to check your WordPress installation and the ability to send emails.
 All you have to do is:

 - Download the Check Email plugin.